 LegalZoom is an online legal service provider that helps you to be able to create legal documents without having to pay the expensive lawyer fees.
-Some of the services they provide assistance to include business formation, copyrights, and trademarks.
+Some of the services they provide assistance to includes business formation, copyrights, and trademarks.

 LegalZoom has many different pricing options available.
 For their LLC service, pricing begins at $79 + the allotted state fee.

 You’re approved – now what?

 The journey doesn’t stop here – there’s still a handful of things you need to do to get your business off the ground.
 We recommend ticking off the following items to make sure your LLC gets off on the right foot.

 Even if your business is local, having an online presence is essential in creating trust, professionalism, and a way for people to find you.
 If you haven’t already thought about getting a website, now’s the time.
 In a tech-saturated world, you need a domain to not only attract new customers but help create a good first visual impression of what your business does and how it can help.

 Since your business is now an approved Texas LLC, you should think about getting a business phone number.
 Having a business number is a great way to show professionalism to your clients and customers.
 It makes you more serious and, more importantly – more trustworthy.

 There are various online phone services you can go with, or you could go the traditional route and open an account through a local branch.
 You can get a local number or a 1-800; the options are endless!

 Open Your Texas LLC Business Bank Account